SDooman/bootstrap-data-1/project_data_sets/movies_and_tv/highest_grossing_movies/README.md

 Mojo [here](http://www.boxofficemojo.com/alltime/world/)

 ## Potential Questions
- - Which Studio has produced the most of these top 100 movies?
+ - Which Studio has produced the most of these top 100 grossing movies?
  - Which movie had the highest percent of its revenue from US sales?
 From international sales?
  - How many of the 100 top grossing movies came out after 2000?